nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. In this case, the filtered student list should return the students: Alex and Bernice as in the sample data.
 1. A new `CommandResult` is returned, switching the current display to the filtered student list.
 The result is returned to `LogicManager`.

-The above process is shown in the following sequence diagram:
+The above process is further summarised in the following sequence diagram:

 ![Sequence Diagram of Find Student](images/FindStudentSequenceDiagram.png)